-Visitors, particularly parents, are welcome at the school.
-Visitors must report to the office upon entering the school to sign in and obtain a pass.
-Any visitor found in the building without signing in or having a visitor badge shall be reported to the principal.
-If a person wishes to confer with a member of the staff, he/she should call for an appointment prior to coming to the school in order to schedule a mutually convenient meeting time.

-Students may not bring visitors to school without prior written permission from the principal.
+Visitors, particularly parents, are welcome at the School.
+Visitors must report to the office upon entering the School to sign in and obtain a pass.
+Any visitor found in the building without signing in and a pass shall be reported to the Principal.
+If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School in order to schedule a mutually convenient meeting time.
+Students may not bring visitors to the school without prior written permission from the principal.